-Staff will always ensure that they have a colleague in attendance when supporting dressing/undressing and will always give the child the opportunity to change in private, unless the child is in such distress that it is not possible to do so.
-If staff are concerned in any way parents will be sent for and asked to assist their child and informed if the child becomes distressed.
+Staff will always ensure that they have a colleague in attendance or are visible to another adult when supporting dressing/undressing and will always give the child the opportunity to change in private, unless the child is in such distress that it is not possible to do so.
+If staff are concerned in any way parents/carers will be contacted and asked to assist their child and informed if the child becomes distressed.

-Changing a child who has soiled him/herself
+Changing a child who has soiled themselves

-If a child soils him/herself in school a professional judgement has to be made whether it is appropriate to change the child in school, or request the parent/carer to collect the child for changing.
-In either circumstance the child's needs are paramount and he/she should be comforted and reassured throughout.
-The following guidelines outline our procedures but we will also seek to make ageappropriate responses.
+If a child soils themselves in school, a professional judgement has to be made whether it is appropriate to change the child in school, or request the parent/carer to collect the child for changing.
+In either circumstance the child's needs are paramount and they should be comforted and reassured throughout.
+The following guidelines outline our procedures but we will also seek to make age-appropriate responses.

-- The child will be given the opportunity to change his / her underwear in private and carry out this process themselves. - School will have a supply of wipes, clean underwear and spare uniform for this purpose.
-(A supply of clean underwear and spare uniforms are available in the brown cupboards in the downstairs hall).
+- The child will be given the opportunity to change their underwear in private and carry out this process themselves. - School will have a supply of wipes, clean underwear and spare uniform for this purpose.
+(A supply of clean underwear and spare uniforms are available in resources room and Early years unit).